ECS-CS/TechStars/Capstone.md

 ## THE DOM

 1. Document Object Model (DOM)
-2. A programming interface for HTML documents.
-It represents the page so that programs can change the document structure, style, and content.
-3. The DOM represents the document as nodes and objects.
+2. The DOM represents the document as nodes and objects.
 That way, programming languages can connect to the page.
-4. Every element in a document—the document as a whole, the head, tables within the document, table headers, text within the table cells—is part of the document object model for that document, so they can all be accessed and manipulated using the DOM and a scripting language like JavaScript.
+3. Every element in a document—the document as a whole, the head, tables within the document, table headers, text within the table cells—is part of the document object model for that document, so they can all be accessed and manipulated using the DOM and a scripting language like JavaScript.

 ```javascript
 // SELECT ELEMENTS FROM THE DOM